slukic0/air-quality-monitoring/readme.md

 3. Once AWS IAM Center has been correctly configured, you should be able to login to your AWS account using your AWS access portal URL, which can be found in the IAM Center dashboard.
 ![IAM Center Dashboard](./images/iamCenterDashboard.png)

+### SST Setup

+SST is a framework that allows the creation of serverless infrastructure using code.
+To get started, read the documentation [here](https://docs.sst.dev/start/standalone).
+See the readme file in `air-quality-sst` for more information.
+Note that SST using the AWS CLI for authetication.
+See the AWS documentation [here](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html) for instructions on configuring the AWS CLI.

 ### Setup AWS IOT Core